vicaridev/vicaridev/README.md

 - 🔭 I’m graduated at Fatec Indaiatuba on Systems Analysis and Development

-- 🌱 I’m currently learning Node.js and Typescript
+- 🌱 I’m currently learning Node.js and React.js with Typescript

 - 👨‍💻 All of my projects are available here on github

-- 🎵 *Life without music would be a mistake*

 <br><br>